How to keep Apple Music songs forever after you unsubscribe

 Click iTunes Converter Menu - Preferences - Advanced or the settings icon to set the suitable output audio format like MP3 for Premiere Pro.

-When you finish the conversion, you would find all the music songs are MP3 format, and the Apple Music DRM has been removed as well.
+When you finish the conversion, you would find all the music songs are MP3 format, you can keep the converted Apple Music songs when your Apple Music subscription expire.

 With Macsome iTunes Converter, you can convert Apple Music songs, iTunes and Audible audiobooks to MP3, AAC and other common audio formats, so that you can keep Apple Music songs longer though your Apple Music subscription expired.